manuelarte/gowasp/README.md

 #### Broken Access Control

-If we look at the Scenario 1 in the http tool [blog_comments.http](/tools/blog_comments.http), we can see that we can create a comment for a blog.
+If we look at the Scenario 1 in the http tool [post_comments.http](/tools/post_comments.http), we can see that we can create a comment for a post.
-But if we take a look at the payload, we can see that the blogID and the userID are sent as part of the payload.
+But if we take a look at the payload, we can see that the postID and the userID are sent as part of the payload.
-We can manipulate these values and check that we can create comments for any user to any blog.
+We can manipulate these values and check that we can create comments for any user to any post.

 There are several ways to implement a solution for this vulnerability in this case:
-+ Override the values given in userID and/or blogID by the proper values (the user id coming from the session cookie and the blogID coming from the url)
++ Override the values given in userID and/or postID by the proper values (the user id coming from the session cookie and the postID coming from the url)
 + (**preferred**) Implement a new struct that contains only the valid fields as we have in `UserSignup` struct.

 #### HTML Template Injection

-If we look at the comment section of the view blog page, we see that the comment is displayed.
+If we look at the comment section of the view post page, we see that the comment is displayed.
 Maybe we could try to inject some html/javascript code in the comment and check whether is displayed.

 Run the Scenario 2 http requests that tries to inject a <script> content in your comment.